-Uttarakhand: Two dead, 10 missing after vehicle falls into Alaknanda river
+Uttarakhand: Three dead, 9 missing after vehicle falls into Alaknanda river

 Eight persons were injured in the accident.

-At least two people died and eight were injured when a vehicle carrying pilgrims plunged into the Alaknanda river in Uttarakhand on Thursday, PTI quoted police as saying.
+At least three persons died and eight were injured when a vehicle carrying pilgrims plunged into the Alaknanda river in Uttarakhand on Thursday, reported ANI.

-Ten others are reportedly missing.
+Nine others are reportedly missing.

-The vehicle, which had 20 people including the driver on board, met with the accident near Gholthir village on Badrinath National Highway, located between the Rudraprayag and Gauchar districts.
+The vehicle, which had 20 people, including the driver, on board, met with the accident near Gholthir village on Badrinath National Highway, located between the Rudraprayag and Gauchar districts.

 District Information Officer Rati Lal Shah told the Hindustan Times that the vehicle lost control before falling into the river below.

-Satyendra Singh Bhandari, a member of the Red Cross Society rescue team, told PTI that two bodies have been recovered so far.
-One was found near the crash site and another from the river near Rudraprayag, Bhandari added.
+Earlier in the day, Satyendra Singh Bhandari, a member of the Red Cross Society rescue team, told PTI that two bodies had been recovered.
+One was found near the crash site and another from the river near Rudraprayag.

+State Disaster Response Force Inspector Manjari Negi later said that a third body was found floating near a dam in Srinagar, ANI reported.

 Rescue and relief operations are underway.